allylavanda/jgrep/README.md

 This is being made using JDK21
 ## Usage
-- `java jgrep cd (directory to search in)` - search only the directory given
+- `java -jar jgrep.jar "cd (directory to search in)" "string in file name"` - search only the directory given
-- `java jgrep (h or help)` - give user link to documentation for help
+- `java -jar jgrep.jar "(h or help)"` - give user link to documentation for help

 ## Current Featureset
 - Search provided directory for any files with given String and list back to user